Bradleycorn/cdi-dev-eval/README.md

 ## Deliverables

 You should return a complete set of code that will run the project.
+You can submit your finished project as a pull request on this repository, or zip it up and send via email.

 In addition, you should be able to talk about the code and be able to discuss the following topics:
 * The code changes and additions you made, how they work, and why you did things the way you did.
 * All code in the project, what it does and how it works.